ent/ent/doc/website/blog/serverless-graphql-using-aws.md

 }
 ```

-Using input structs for the resolver functions allows mapping the GraphQL request arguments.
+Using input structs for the resolver functions allows for mapping the GraphQL request arguments.
-Using output structs allows us to return multiple objects for more complex operations.
+Using output structs allows for returning multiple objects for more complex operations.

 To map the Lambda event to a resolver function, we implement a Handler, which performs the mapping according to an `action` field in the event: